deepjyoti30/cpf/README.md

 It uses multithreading in order to copy the files faster.
 The file is broken into chunks and later combined into one big file.

+### Being worked on

+1. Folder copying support.

 ### Things to Add

-1. Folder copying support.
-2. Progress bar support.
+1. Progress bar support.
-3. Try to make it more efficient.
+2. Try to make it more efficient.
-4. Add Windows support (not tested yet, please notify me if it does).
+3. Add Windows support (not tested yet, please notify me if it does).

 ### Issues